-Click on Settings > Discussion in your main WordPress menu …
+Click on Settings > Discussion in your dashboard menu …

-This brings up the ‘Discussion Settings’ screen in your browser …
+This brings up the ‘Discussion Settings’ page in your browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.

 If you want to encourage interaction on your website or blog and allow visitors and users to post comments and initiate discussions or provide reciprocal acknowledgements to other websites using pingbacks and trackbacks, then enable these settings.